baseboxorg/jeffskinnerbox.github.io/content/articles/repurposing-a-vintage-laptop-to-create-a-x-terminal.md

 Title: Repurposing a Vintage Laptop to Create a X Terminal
 Date: 2014-12-19 22:24
 Category: Software
-Tags: Tiny Core Linux, X Terminal, X Window System
+Tags: Tiny Core Linux, X Terminal, X Window System, Window Manager
 Slug: repurposing-a-vintage-laptop-to-create-a-x-terminal
 Author: "Jeff Irland"
 Image: x-terminal.jpg
 Summary: This project proved more challenging and complex a journey than originally anticipated, but I learned a great deal.
 I had to master Tiny Core Linux, X Window System, Ubuntu Unity, and even wireless LAN security all in the context of an ancient piece of hardware.
 I review my learnings and then provide the details on how to create the X Terminal.

 <a href="http://television.cosmicbooknews.com/content/wayback-machine-wabac-machine">
     <img class="img-rounded" style="margin: 0px 8px; float: left" title="WABAC (pronounced “wayback”) machine of Peabody's Improbable History, an ongoing feature of the 1960s cartoon series The Rocky and Bullwinkle Show" alt="WABAC Pic" src="https://upload.wikimedia.org/wikipedia/en/3/3f/Waybackmachine3.png" width="200" height="200" />
 </a>
 On a whim, I visited a web auction site dealing in surplus government property.
 I spotted two very old laptops, which claimed to be still operational, and I placed a bid of $40.
 A few days later, I received an email saying I was the proud owner of two HP Omni Book XE3 loaded with a Celeron[^A] 32bit processor!

 By todays standards, the HP Omni Book XE3 isn't exactly a race horse with its